ad-freiburg/ad-blog/README.md

     hugo -D

 Again, adding `-D` also generates draft posts.
 The HTML pages for the site are stored in the `./public` folder.
-If you're happy with your post you should change the `draft` metadata to false.

-Finally, (if you have the necessary permissions) you can deploy the new version of the blog with

-    ./deploy.sh

-This is just an easier way of executing the following commands (where `chmod` ensures other users in the correct group will be able to apply further updates).

-    hugo
-    chmod -R ug+rwX public/
-    rsync -avuz public/ ad-blog.informatik.uni-freiburg.de:/var/www/ad-blog/

 ### Adding Mathematical Formulæ

 For adding math [MathJAX](https://www.mathjax.org) has been added and preconfigured for the use with LaTeX.
 To render a formular simply add it inline in a post using double `$` for example `$$x_{1,2} = \frac{-b \pm \sqrt{b^s -4ac}}{2a}$$`.

 ### Adding Static Content

-Static content can be added to the `static/` folder.
-It is automatically synced to the correct destination on building.
+Static content, like images, can be added to the `content/<your-title>/img/` folder.

-## Changing the Title, Description and Menu
-These can be changed in the `hugo.[toml|yaml]` file.
-However, in the future the syntax (TOML) may change to match the post metadata (YAML).

-## Changing the About Page
-The about page is editable through the `content/about.md` file.